Morton Berger: The sentence

-Berger was convicted of second-degree dangerous crime against children, which carries a minimum sentence of 10 years in prison.
+Berger was convicted of 20 counts of second-degree dangerous crimes against children, which carry a minimum sentence of 10 years in prison without possibility of parole, probation, pardon, or clemency.
 Arizona has some of the strictest laws in the nation on child abuse and exploitation.
-Only five states have a longer minimum sentence for possession of child pornography.
+Only five states have a longer minimum sentence for possession of child pornography or its equivalent.
 Arizona's 10-year minimum is longer than the maximum for this offense (or its equivalent) in 35 states, and equal to the maximum in nine states.
 Under federal sentencing guidelines of the day, he would have faced a minimum of only five years in prison.

-The sentencing judge agreed with prosecutors that since the possession of each image was a separate crime, the sentences had to run consecutively.
-She thus sentenced Berger to the mandatory minimum sentence of 200 years in prison—10 years per count.
+Prosecutors argued that since the possession of each image was a separate crime, the sentences had to run consecutively.
+The sentencing judge agreed, and sentenced Berger to the mandatory minimum sentence of 10 years per count, adding up to 200 years in prison.
 Prosecutors recommended a sentence of 340 years (17 years per count), while the maximum sentence available was 480 years (24 years per count).

-Under Arizona law, his sentence was to be served without possibility of probation, parole, pardon or clemency.
-Thus, all three sentences would have assured that Berger would die in prison.
+All three sentences would have all but assured that Berger would die in prison.